 Naturally, your answer ought to depend not only upon your judgments of fellow citizens and of yourself but equally upon the general character and the specific provisions of the alternative constitution in question.

 Is this one then ideal?
 Truly none could be: For only the perfect citizenry could administer a perfect government — and such an ideal populace would never in fact require a governing authority.
 Ask yourself instead if this direct democracy document has retained the better elements of our existing constitution, those which with varying degrees of success have stalled the enemies of peace and order, both foreign and domestic.

 Furthermore, does this alternative constitution introduce substantive improvements upon those aspects of the original work that have since proven insufficient for our modern society?
 Could its new provisions turn the course of America’s decline?
 Indeed could it create an ideal, peaceful society?

 What is direct democracy if not a system in which tolerance of diversity allows for a certain fragmentation among and within our communities?
-Isn’t the truest test of our respect for diversity the autonomy of peaceable peoples separated by whatever their personal beliefs or their traditional cultural differences require?
+Isn’t the truest test of our respect for diversity the temporary autonomy of peaceable peoples separated by whatever their personal beliefs or their traditional cultural differences require?

 In order to progress as a society the People must enjoy the freedom to be vastly different, to make even dreadful mistakes — to live and to learn.
 It’s a matter of trusting life, really.